jonathannnty/cse15l-lab-reports/cse15l-lab/labreport3.md

 ***
 ## Part 1 - Bugs

-Provide:

-A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
-An input that doesn't induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown) The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)
-The bug, as the before-and-after code change required to fix it (as two code blocks in Markdown) Briefly describe why the fix addresses the issue.

 The buggy program I chose was the ``reversed(int[] arr)`` method.

-For reference, here is the original code for this buggy program:
+- For reference, here is the original code for this buggy program:
 ```
   static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];